mfkiwl/ORCs/ORC_R32IMAZicsr/README.md

 FPGA        | Field Programmable Gate Array
 GCD         | Goldschmidt Convergence Division
 HART        | Hardware thread
-HBI         | Handshake Bus Interface
 HCC         | High Computational Cost
 ISA         | Instruction Set Architecture
 LSB         | Least Significant bit
 MSB         | Most Significant bit
+WB          | Wishbone Interface

 ## 2 Design

-The ORC_R32IMAZicsr is an implementation of the RISC-V 32-bit I,M,A,Z and CSR ISA extensions.
-It is a single threaded _hart_ capable of booting modern operating systems.

-The ORC_R32I uses a Harvard architecture, separating the interface used to access the instruction from the interface used to access external devices.
+The ORC_R32I uses a Harvard architecture, separating the interface used to access the instructions from the interface used to access external devices.
 The general purpose register are implemented in single port BRAMs.
 In order to access the rs1 and rs2 simultaneously to copies of the general purpose register are created.
-The unit consumes instructions as portrayed by Figure 1.

 |      ![Top_Level](top_level.png)
 | :------------------------------------: